arpitsahni04/generative-Models/diffusion/README.md

    2. Find $x_{t-1}$ using the equations above.
 3. Return the final $\hat{x_0}$

-*3.1*.
-Implement DDPM sampling as described above to generate samples from the pre-trained diffusion model.
-Fill out all TODOs in the code corresponding to 3.1 in `model.py`.
-Run inference using the following command:
 ```
 python inference.py --ckpt epoch_199.pth --sampling-method ddpm
 ```